 The practical works on the below principle:

-The volatile materials evaporate when they are subjected to high temperature.
+The volatile materials evaporate when they are subjected to high temperatures.
 Bitumen is heated to about 163 ° C so that the volatile materials are evaporated.

 Apparatus for Loss of Heating of Bitumen Test:

-The apparatus used while conducting loss on heating test of bitumen are described below:
+The apparatus used while conducting loss on heating test of bitumen is described below:

 1. Hot Air Oven:

-- Interior Height from top of the heating element to the top of chamber = 292-298 mm
+- Interior Height from the top of the heating element to the top of the chamber = 292-298 mm

 - Chamber is provided in the oven on one side which has a tight-fitted door hinged to it.
 Chamber section ≮ 100 mm2.

-- A glass window is provided at front for observation.
+- A glass window is provided at the front for observation.

-- Ventilation arrangement- One round vent hole at top or bottom.
-Alternatively, one round vent hole at top and bottom each are provided on sides.
+- Ventilation arrangement- One round vent hole at the top or bottom.
+Alternatively, one round vent hole at top and bottom is provided on the sides.
 Diameter of Vent Hole = 12-16 mm

 2. Perforated Metal Shelf:

-It is made up of aluminium and placed in the centre of the oven.
+It is made up of aluminum and placed in the center of the oven.
 It is suspended by means of a vertical shaft which is rotated at the rate of 5-6 rev/min.
 Its diameter is about 250 mm.